RaffLab/PeCoS/README.md

 '.fcs' files were orginally obtained in the ZenBlack software using the FCS tab of a Zeiss880 Airy Scan confocal setup.

 An example of an '.fcs' file format:
 ![alt text](Images/fcs_file_example.png)
-(Courtesy of Thomas Steinacker)

 Plotting it into a spectrum will look like this:
 ![alt text](Images/original_peak.png)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will provide you with a copy of the project up and running on your local machine for development and testing purposes.
 It was developed in macOS Sierra Version 10.12.6 but similar logic may well apply to other systems.

 ### Prerequisite